lsst/lsst-texmf/docs/lsstdoc.rst

 .. code-block:: latex

-  \bibliography{lsst,refs,books,refs_ads}
+  \bibliography{lsst,lsst-dm,refs,books,refs_ads}

-The descriptions of these different files can be found below in :ref:`updating-bibliographies`.
+Detailed descriptions of these different files can be found below in :ref:`updating-bibliographies`, but can be summarized as:

+lsst
+    LSST DocuShare entries and tech notes. lsst-dm
+    Publications relating to LSST by members of the Data Management team.
+    This includes unpublished presentations. refs_ads
+    Entries obtained from ADS, including arXiv. refs
+    Miscellaneous non-LSST documents which have no entry on ADS. books
+    Books which have no entry on ADS.

 References should be placed at the end of the document but can come before any appendices.

 During development, a local ``.bib`` file can be used in addition to the standard files.